-Admission into the second year of the program is very limited.
-Transfer application to the second-year is accepted ONLY if space is available in the program.
+Admission into the second year of the program is limited.
+Transfer application to the second-year is accepted only if space is available in the program.
 Evaluation for second year transfer applications will start in May.
-Admission decisions will be made throughout the summer until all seats are filled with qualified candidates.
 Applicants are NOT admitted into the first, third and fourth years of the Program.

 Prerequisites required to be considered for admission to Year 2

-To be eligible for admission to second year of the B.I.E. program, students must have completed the following UBC courses (or their equivalents at a recognized post-secondary institution ):
+To be eligible for admission to second year of the B.I.E. program, students must have completed the following UBC courses (or their equivalences at a recognized post-secondary institution ):

 - ECON 101 and 102